Polyhedral and Tropical Geometry of Flag Positroids: Subdivisions of flag matroid polytopes

-It is straightforward to check that for points in a Dressian on four elements, the three-term positive-tropical Grassmann-Pl\"ucker relations are satisfied if and only if every 2-dimensional faces in the corresponding subdivision are positroid polytopes.
+It is straightforward to check that for $\Dr_{2;4}$, the three-term positive-tropical Grassmann-Pl\"ucker relations are satisfied if and only if all 2-dimensional faces in the corresponding subdivision are positroid polytopes.
 Since the faces of the subdivision $\mathcal D_{\widehat \mu}$ of $P(\underline\mu|S\cup ijk\ell /S)$ are a subset of the faces of the subdivision $\mathcal D_\mu$, we have that $\mu$ satisfies the three-term tropical-positive Grassmann-Pl\"ucker relation involving $ijk\ell$ and $S$.